bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If the key is passed by reference, the proofing mechanism associated with that key reference MUST also be used.
+If the key is passed by reference, the proofing mechanism associated with that key reference MUST also be used by the client, as described in {{binding-keys}}.

 If the AS does not recognize the key reference handle, the request MUST be rejected with an error.

 If the client identifies its key by reference, the referenced key MAY be a symmetric key known to the AS.
-The client MUST NOT send a symmetric key by value.
+The client MUST NOT send a symmetric key by value, as doing so would be a security violation.

-The AS MUST ensure that the key represented by this reference is the same key used to sign the request as described in {{binding-keys}}.
+[[ Editor's note: In many ways, passing a key identifier by reference is analogous to OAuth 2's "client_id" parameter, especially when coupled with a confidential client's authentication process.
+See
+{{example-oauth2}} for an example. ]]

 ## Identifying the User {#request-user}